 Teachers: Taught by Dr. Natasa Sirotic, co-founder of Math Potentials

 Curriculum: The book "Mental Math in Junior High" by R. Reys is used for this course.
 Extending from whole numbers to decimals to fractions, the course presents a coherent curriculum as new strategies build on past ones.
 It is not a series of isolated/standalone strategies.
 In Strategic Math - Part 2, we will be tackling the strategies that were not covered in Part 1.

-Classes in this fall program are 1 hour long, once a week.
+Classes in this summer program are 1 hour long, twice a week.
 They are conducted virtually through Zoom.